alanoMartins/adentis-scala-exercise/README.md

 > This project is a challange provider by Adentis.
 It's only for educational propose

+## Requiriments
+This project was created using the follow version of scala and sbt
+> scalaVersion = 2.13.5
+>
+> sbt.version = 1.4.7

 ## How to build
 The follow code will create a build/ folder with a .jar file inside
 ``` shell